zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/ignore-on-merge-matched-and-one-not-condition-expression.md

 The `IgnoreOnMergeMatchedAndOneNotConditionExpression` is the inverse of `MergeMatchedAndNotConditionExpression`

  - The `MergeMatchedAndNotConditionExpression` allows you to perform only the `UPDATE` in the `BulkMerge` if the specified property value is not equal to the database value.
- - So by default, all columns are included in `IgnoreOnMergeMatchedAndOneNotConditionExpression` but not the one you choose to ignore.
+ - So by default, all columns are included in `IgnoreOnMergeMatchedAndOneNotConditionExpression` except the ones you choose to ignore.

 The following example updates all those records in which the `ModifiedDate` property is not equal to database value.
 It ignores the properties specified in `IgnoreOnMergeMatchedAndOneNotConditionExpression` if their value is equal to the database or not.